Knowledge workers dread meetings.

 Never cancel or reschedule

-While the occasional reschedule may be acceptable, regular movement of the 1-on-1 is bad.
+While the occasional reschedule may be acceptable, regular movement of the 1 on 1 meetings is bad.
 Start off the right way.
 Establish a regular time.
 It shouldn’t interfere with anything you or the team member has on the agenda.

 Do it weekly